 In order to measure the success of an exhibition, you will need to set out what you are hoping to achieve.
 Exhibitions offer many benefits to businesses, from lead generation to sales, brand recognition and the opportunity to network.
 You may also be looking for new suppliers or resellers for your products.
 Whatever it is, have it set out clearly as measurable targets and plan how you will achieve them.

-The earlier you start planning for an exhibition the better.
+To make your exhibition successful, the earlier you start planning the better.
 In order to secure the best space at the show you need to be booking at least 6 months in advance.
 It will also take time to design your stand, you need to allow enough time to plan it carefully in order to achieve the best result.
 Getting it in the diary early will also enable you to select the most appropriate members of staff to take.

 Book a Good Space